gvwilson/thirdbit/src/fiction/bear/index.md

 voice behind her.

 "Oh, I'm sorry, dear," Dolly said, patting her arm distractedly.
 "I didn't mean to startle you."
-The old chimpanzee looked around the room curiously, just as Noxy had done a few moments before.
+The old gorilla looked around the room curiously, just as Noxy had done a few moments before.

 "It's all right," Noxy replied a bit shakily.
 "Have you seen Sergeant